 Co.
 No. Upon completion of this course, students will be able to PSO addressed CL CO-1 analyze the dynamics of system near equilibrium and find the normal modes of oscillation.
 2 An CO-2 understand D' Alembert's Principle and simple applications of the Lagrangian formulation.
-2,6 Un CO-3 test the principle co-ordinates and the principle moment of inertia for arbitrary rigid body.
-2 An CO-4 evaluate Hamilton's equations of motion.
-5 Ev CO-5 explain Hamiltonian principles and establish the Hamiltonian equations.
-2,5 Un CO-6 write the magnitude of selected mechanical properties of materials.
-2 Cr CO-7 distinguish the concept of the Hamilton equation of motion and the Principle of least Action.
-6 An CO-8 illustrate the Canonical transformation and Hamilton Jacobi theory.
-5 Ар
+2,6 Un CO-3 compute the principle co-ordinates and the principle moment of inertia for arbitrary rigid body.
+2 Ар CO-4 explain Hamiltonian principles and establish the Hamiltonian equations.
+2,5 Un CO-5 write the magnitude of selected mechanical properties of materials.
+2 Cr CO-6 distinguish the concept of Hamilton equation of motion and lagrange's equations.
+6 An

-Semester II Semester II
+Semester II

-Core VII Classical Mechar nics Course Code:21PMAC23 Hrs/Week: 6 Hrs/Sem: 90 Credits: 4
+Core VII Classical Mechanics

+Course Code:21PMAC23Hrs/Week: 6Hrs/Sem: 90Credits: 4

-Some Definitions-Lagrange's Equations for a Holonomic System- Lagrange's Equations of Motion for Conservative, Non -Holonomic system - Physical Significance of $\lambda_l$ - Problems related to SET/NET.
+Some Definitions-Lagrange's Equations for a Holonomic System- Lagrange's Equations of Motion for Conservative, Non -Holonomic system - Physical Significance of λ_l - Problems related to SET/NET.